 - Sync your Fitbit watch with your dashboard.
 For instructions, see How do Fitbit devices sync their data?

 - Restart your watch by holding the back (left) and bottom buttons until you see the Fitbit logo.

-- Open the Music app () on your watch and then tap Transfer Music.
+- Open the Music app on your watch and tap Transfer Music.